dodokek/BinaryTranslator/README.md

 ## About

-I translate binary code, generated from my own <a href="https://github.com/dodokek/ProgrammingLanguage">Programming language</a> into **x86-64** machine code.
+I translate byte code, generated from my own <a href="https://github.com/dodokek/ProgrammingLanguage">Assembler work implementation</a> into **x86-64** machine code.
 Program walks through the executable and translate each instruction into one or several *x86-64* instructions architecture. <br><br> My translator translates the instructions and puts them into **Executable and Linkable format (ELF)**.

-Commands also can be executed during the main program runtime.With the help of *mprotect syscall* the *x86-64 buffer* becomes executable, and code injection occurs.
-Check out this version <a href="https://github.com/dodokek/BinaryTranslator/tree/JIT-translation-in-time-execution">here</a>.
-<br><br>
 With the help of JIT compilation, execution became **~30 times faster**.

 > Before translation I optimize command's structure to improve the performance a bit.